By William Bole

 After beginning at Lourdes, Kino Teens has spread with 10 chapters to schools in California, Illinois, Delaware, and the District of Columbia as well as Arizona.
 Williams says other chapters are quickly forming.

 Teens and others in the Kino network see lobbying on behalf of migrants as part of this ministry — an agenda coordinated with many partnering groups including the Washington-based Jesuit Conference of Canada and the United States.
-They press office holders at various levels for “policies more humane and reflective of the values of Catholic social teaching,” said Kristen Lionetti, .
+They press office holders at various levels for “policies more humane and reflective of the values of Catholic social teaching,” said Kristen Lionetti, policy director at the Jesuit Conference.
 “We seek a more generous culture of solidarity.”

 Asked about the many who argue that undocumented immigrants have broken the law and should be punished, Fr.
 Carroll responded by turning the argument on its head.
 “The law is breaking them,” he said, referring to family separation, deportation back to life-threatening situations, and other dire results of harsh immigration-law enforcement.
 “The assumption is that if it’s the law, it must be just.
 But it isn’t.”